 Penalty for Driving Without Insurance

 In Georgia, you need to maintain insurance at all times for any registered cars.
-It’s illegal to drive your car without insurance.
-Getting into an accident or being pulled over by the police without proof of insurance can result in several penalties, some of them are quote severe.
+It’s illegal to drive your car without coverage.
+Getting into an accident or being pulled over by the police without proof can result in several penalties, some of them are quote severe.

-Here’s happens the first time you’re caught driving without insurance:
+Here’s happens the first time you’re caught driving without a policy:

 - 60-to-90-day driver’s license suspension